Amdau1/CSE-110/Labreport #1.md

 # Part 1: Change your password for your course-specific account.
-Go on the [Educational Technolgy Services](https://sdacs.ucsd.edu/~icc/index.php) After you go to the website,
+Go on the [Educational Technolgy Services](https://sdacs.ucsd.edu/~icc/index.php) website.
+After you go to the website,
 Under username put the username that you use to log into your tritonlink and your UCSD PID number.
 Then click on "Submit".
-After you get to the other page, you should see a screen like this
+After you get to the other page, you should see a screen like this:
 <img width="886" alt="Screenshot 2023-01-13 at 7 04 18 PM" src="https://user-images.githubusercontent.com/122418243/212448091-5b06bd2c-381a-483a-9745-ae0fb4ff841d.png">
 Click on your specific user name which is located under "Additional Accounts".
 Then it will take you to another page.